Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/synthetic-workflow/index.md

 ## Unsupported Workflow Features

 * Does NOT support ECMA workflow steps, dialog participant steps, etc.
+* Does NOT support External Workflow Processes, as the point of External Workflow Processes is to use Jobs to safely wait for a long-running process running outside of AEM to complete.
 * Synthetic Workflow does NOT support Routes and executes Workflow Processes serially.
  * As of 2.0.0, a single Synthetic Route and a single Synthetic Back Route are available; these effectively are NOOP's and execution will continue forward in a serial fashion.
 Routes are never followed in Synthetic Workflow.
 * Unsupported operations throw UnsupportedOperation Exceptions; Test your Synthetic Workflow run on a representative sample set to ensure the candidate Workflow Process steps do not use unimplemented features.